We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 What makes ground-based gardening in the subarctic so challenging is the comparatively cool soil temperatures.
 It’s the soil (and the plant’s roots) temperatures that are holding your plants back.

-You remove that whole equation when you garden in containers.
+You can significantly change the whole thermal dynamics equation when you garden in containers.
 If you don’t have contact with the ground, your plants aren’t subjected to the cooler temperatures of the ground!

 If you’re interested in a deep dive on container gardening, one of our favorite books is The Vegetable Gardener’s Container Bible: How to Grow a Bounty of Food in Pots, Tubs, and Other Containers.